MichaelT025/Shade/README.md

 ### First-Time Setup

 1. Open Shade — you’ll see a minimal input bar
-2. Open the Dashboard (Configuration tab)
+2. Open the Dashboard and go to **Configuration**
 3. Choose your provider and paste your API key (it auto-tests/validates)
-4. Select your default model
+4. Select your default model (or refresh the model list)
+5. Optional: open **Modes** to choose/customize a system prompt
-5. Start chatting!
+6. Start chatting!

 ## Usage